Babies: Usher Reveals Girlfriend Jenn Goicoechea Gave Birth To Their Healthy Son Sire

 The caption revealed that Sire was born on September 29, 2021, nearly two weeks ago!
 He weighed in just shy of 8lbs.

 So sweet!

-We can’t wait for more photos.
+Jenn has also shared a sweet snap of baby Sire lying skin-to-skin on her chest.
+The mom also revealed that their baby boy was named after her late grandfather, Champ Castrello, who lived to be 105-years-old.

+“Champ was the strongest, bravest, family oriented, funny and kindest man I know.. (other than my baby father lol),” the proud mom captioned her post.
+“I couldn’t ask for a better example of how a man should be!

 Usher and Jenn’s daughter Sovereign celebrated her first birthday last month, just days before Sire’s birth.
 We’ve been loving all the pictures Usher and Jenn have been posting.